openscoring/openscoring/README.md

 By default, the REST web service is started at [http://localhost:8080/openscoring] (http://localhost:8080/openscoring/).
 The main class `org.openscoring.server.Main` accepts a number of configuration options for URI customization and other purposes.
 Please specify `--help` for more information.

-The standalone application grants the "admin" role to all HTTP requests that originate from the local network address.

 ##### Web application

 The build produces a WAR file `openscoring-webapp/target/openscoring-webapp-1.2-SNAPSHOT.war`.
 This WAR file can be deployed using any Java web container.